Pakistan’s Hunza Valley and Baltistan Trek – Base Camps of Nanga Parbat and Rakaposhi

 Upon sign up we will forward our comprehensive confirmation package.
 This package will include all of the details for your trip.

 The level of difficulty of trekking easier in comparison to treks like Everest Base Camp Trek as these are much shorter in length.
-Trekkers should be in very good physical condition.
+Trekkers should be in very good physical condition as we do have some very steep ascents.

 Our leader for this trip is famed guide Eric Murphy, an internationally certified mountain guide with years of experience guiding Alpine Ascents trips on Everest and Kilimanjaro.
 The itinerary and scouting trip was completed by Gordon Janow and Eric Murphy.
 Gordon is a Himalayan expert who first visited the region in 1987.